Racial separate schools in Canada: Nova Scotia

 From 1836 in Nova Scotia, provincial legislation allowed for the establishment of separate schools for "Blacks or People of Colour".
 In 1870, the Halifax City Council enacted a by-law to exclude students of African descent from the common schools in the city.
 Black students continued to be barred from attending the public school in Halifax County until the 1960s, and as late as 1959 school buses would not stop to pick up students in Black neighbourhoods.
 By 1960, there would still be seven formal Black school districts and three additional exclusively Black schools in Nova Scotia.
-The last Black schools in Nova Scotia closed in 1983.
+In 1983, the last Black school in Nova Scotia closed at Lincolnville, Guysborough County.

 Ontario

 Separate schools in legislation

 In 1849, Malcolm Cameron, a member of the Legislative Assembly of the Province of Canada, proposed a School Bill allowing for segregated schools.
 As a result of that bill, from 1850 in Upper Canada in the Province of Canada, provision was made for the establishment of separate schools for the Black community.
 In 1886, Ontario clarified its law, so that such establishment could only occur after an application had been made by at least five Black families in the community.